Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 The instructor interacts with the Telegram bot to showcase the RAG functionality.

-- He asks a specific question about the content of the CV: "What are the diplomas of Youssfi?".
+- He asks a specific question about the content of the CV: "What are the diplomas of atertour?".
 - The system correctly performs the similarity search, finds the relevant text chunks about diplomas in the VectorStore, adds them to the prompt, and the LLM generates a perfectly formatted list of the diplomas.
 - This demonstrates that the agent is no longer limited to its general knowledge but can now reason about specific, user-provided data.